solid/solidproject.org/_posts/for-developers/apps/vocabularies/2019-01-01-02_quickstart-usage.md

 ![You're a proud obelisk owner!]{{site.baseurl}}/assets/img/tutorials/vocabularies/obelisk_vocab_3.png)

 The new document containing your first obelisk is linked two other documents: the obelisk vocabulary, and your own profile document.
-Similarily to the [`obelisk:Sculptor`](http://w3id.org/obelisk/Sculptor) example, the new document references terms from the vocabulary.
+Similarly to the [`obelisk:Sculptor`](http://w3id.org/obelisk/Sculptor) example, the new document references terms from the vocabulary.
 However, it also points to data from another document, here your profile.
 That's the power of Linked Data: each piece of data can point to another, so that your app can collect as much information as needed about the context of data.

-You can see the previous graph stranslated into RDF in the file `src/collection.js` of the sandbox below:
+You can see the previous graphs translated into RDF in the file `src/collection.js` of the sandbox below:
 ```turtle
 @prefix : <#>.
 @prefix obelisk: <http://w3id.org/obelisk/> .